4irmann/ampache/README.md

 8. Just relaunch Ampache url in browser and thus all other necessary upgrade tasks will be handled by Ampache (e.g. database updates)

-For further reading, see original Ampache installtion hints in [Ampache Wiki](https://github.com/ampache/ampache/wiki/Installation)
+For further reading, see original Ampache installation hints in [Ampache Wiki](https://github.com/ampache/ampache/wiki/Installation)

 ## Configuration via Web GUI